farhi/matlab-starbook/README.md

 Matlab, no external toolbox.
 A Vixen StarBook controller for SX-type mounts.

 Just copy the files and go into the src directory.
 Then type commands above.
+Limitations: The StarBook S and StarBook Ten may be partly supported (the screen image is not handled).

+We recommend to install as well:

+- Stellarium, for a nice looking view of the sky.

 Credits
 -------